-On this page you will find information about careers pursued by Physics and Astronomy majors, skills Physics and Astronomy majors develop and career-related Web sites relevant to the major.
-Visit the department page to learn more about the Physics and Astronomy program.
+On this page you will find information about careers pursued by Physics majors, skills Physics majors develop and career-related Web sites relevant to the major.
+Visit the department page to learn more about the Physics program.

 It is important to remember that your major does not determine what your career will be.
 With a liberal arts education, YOU, not your major, will determine your career path.

-Example job titles of Dickinson alumni who majored in Physics and Astronomy include:
+Example job titles of Dickinson alumni who majored in Physics include:

 - Civil Engineer

 - Patent Attorney

 - Problem Solving: Physics majors have learned to apply logical, analytical thinking in a variety of ways useful to society.

 - Computer Proficiency: Majors have learned to use existing software and their own programs for data collection and analysis, mathematical manipulations, and other applications.